invinciblescriptz/invincible-private-killing/README.md

     getgenv().selectedRockDurability = 0
 end)

--- Rock Farming Loop (additional bug fix) task.spawn(function()
+-- Additional Bug Fix in Rock Farming Loop task.spawn(function()
     while getgenv().NexusRunning do
         if getgenv().rockFarmActive and getgenv().selectedRockDurability > 0 then